jmicko/coinbot/docs/ROBOT_SYNC.md

 The Coinbase websocket can catch order fills faster than REST polling.
 When it receives filled order updates, it calls a websocket-local `updateMultipleOrders()` implementation to fetch and update those order rows.

+The websocket payload is treated as an early settlement signal, not a complete settlement record.
+Coinbot still calls the REST `getOrder` endpoint before updating the local order because the websocket event has historically omitted information needed by the flip and profit paths.
+The processing loop remains responsible for flipping settled rows.

-This helps reduce latency, but it does not remove the need for REST reconciliation.
+This can reduce detection latency, but it duplicates part of the main-loop reconciliation path and does not remove the need for REST polling.
 Websockets can disconnect, miss data during restarts, or be unavailable when credentials are missing.
+Before expanding this path, measure whether its latency benefit is meaningful enough to justify maintaining two settlement detectors.
+A future simplification could have the websocket enqueue order IDs for the main reconciliation code instead of maintaining a second `updateMultipleOrders()` implementation.

+## Sync/Desync Latency

+On quick-sync iterations, `quickSync()` is followed by `deSync()`.
+The current desync query checks every active product on both sides for orders outside the user's Coinbase sync window.
+Cache hits make this cheap during stable periods, but an order mutation invalidates the cache and the next calculation can issue two queries per active product before Coinbase cancellation work begins.

+During rapid price movement, this reconciliation and cancellation work can delay later order checks.
+Improving this path is likely more valuable than making websocket settlement handling more elaborate.

+Future work should:

+- instrument time spent in `quickSync`, `deSync`, Coinbase cancellation, and `updateMultipleOrders` separately;
+- replace per-product desync reads with one set-based query while preserving per-product limits;
+- avoid repeating desync work when the local order window has not changed;
+- test whether settlement checks should run before, after, or concurrently with desync work without changing reservation or reorder semantics;
+- keep Coinbase rate limits and per-user request ordering explicit.

 ## Known Sync Risks